Universal Translation Services

 Native speakers: 5.4 million

-Considered, the dark horse of languages, it is spoken in Europe and considered the hardest to learn worldwide.
+Considered the dark horse of languages, it is spoken in Europe and considered the hardest to learn worldwide.
 It has 15 grammatical cases and 200 possible endings for each verb.
 Words are inflected by nouns, verbs, and adjectives to express a grammatical function.
 It has some critical rules about consonants.
-In fact, a complete sentence of English is just a single word in Finnish.
+In fact, a complete sentence in English is just a single word in Finnish.
 It comes in the category of fair phonetics.

 Top 8 hardest languages to learn for native English speakers